Learn how to make the most of your garden this season.

-Bluffton’s subtropical climate lends itself to creating lush, attractive environments full of greenery and punctuated by pops of color.
+Bluffton’s subtropical climate lends itself to creating lush greenery and punctuated by pops of color.

 “Generally, you want to please yourself,” said expert gardener and native Blufftonian Ben Turner.
 “You also want to see something blooming every time you look in an area and plan so that when one thing goes down, the next blooms.”

 Start with your evergreens to provide the background, Ben says, such as the classic azalea, which comes in a range of colors and sizes.
 He calls Camellia “queen of the garden,” thanks to its beautiful waxy leaves and winter blooms.
 Mix in annuals like pansies, geraniums and impatiens and look for plants with extended blooms times, such as lantana that peaks in late summer and is very attractive to butterflies.

 Go to a good locally-based nursery where someone knows about plants and choose from what they have available.

 It’s important to get things in the ground before the weather starts cranking up to 90-degree temperatures.

 “Our heat is more than what they think it is,” advised Ben.
 “Read the tags, and don’t get something that can’t handle the sun.”